-49 Hobhouse, Liberals and the New Conservatism, p.
+58 Hobhouse, Liberals and the New Conservatism, p.
 8.

-Man'.
-50 Yet it was not only the substance of the differences between the two leaders which mattered.
+The nature of the Liberal conception of the 'Conservative Working Man', then, cannot be considered as apart from the way in which they conceived and depicted the Conservatives themselves, as the literature indicates.
+A demonization of Disraeli was an oblique attack on the 'Conservative Working Man', just as the idolising of Gladstone could be a proxy lionisation of the qualities of the 'Liberal Working Man'.
+Yet it was not only the substance of the differences between the two leaders which mattered.
 The way in which the Liberal literature represents the role played by the leaders in the political sphere is also significant, indicating as it does a sense that the Liberals had a more healthy relationship between leader and electorate than that of the Conservatives.